top of page

 Fans 4

-That good ol’ Texas comfort can be felt through the fans at the track.
-Sports fans can be hard to figure out, but Austin’s motorsports enthusiasts are all about the racing on the track.
-They know the drivers, they know the cars, and they know exactly what is happening, and are eager to cheer on their favorite drivers all weekend long.
+That good ol’ Texas comfort can be felt through the fans at the track – sports fans can be hard to figure out, but Austin’s motorsports enthusiasts are all about the racing on the oval.
+They know the drivers, they know the cars, they know exactly what is happening, and are eager to cheer on their favorite drivers all weekend long.
 In addition, they’re generally a kind and considerate bunch, which makes a day at the races at Circuit of the Americas a family-friendly experience.
-The SRO America event even set a record in 2023, selling over 10,000 tickets to the three-day race weekend at COTA.

 Access 4

 Once at the track getting around is easy, thanks to the various tunnels, pedestrian bridges, and signage pointing you on your way around the venue.
-Also, during the event there are a few fan shuttles that take you from one point to another.
+Also, during the event, there are a few fan shuttles that take you from one point to another.

 Return on Investment 5

-Whether you’re a race fan or not will dictate whether you feel the need to visit this new crown jewel of a race circuit, or not.
-However, you can definitely see why average fans would want to come – the views are spectacular all around the track, the cost of tickets and flights into Austin are generally low, and the city is a great attraction unto itself.
-Downtown is full of reasons to visit on its own, so adding a world-class racetrack to the mix makes it even better!
-In addition, Circuit of the Americas features great fan access, with the paddock easy to find and to navigate during race weekends.
+Whether you’re a race fan or not will dictate whether you feel the need to visit this new crown jewel of a race circuit.
+However, you can see why average fans would want to come – the views are spectacular all around the track, the cost of tickets and flights into Austin are generally low, and the city is a great attraction unto itself.

 Extras 5

-Circuit of the America’s big tower is a modern marvel to behold, but did you know there is actually a world-class concert amphitheater at its base?
-Another unique feature is the bold American color scheme – all around the track’s run-off areas you can see red, white, and blue, plus star-and-stripe painted designs, making not only for a photogenic track, but one that makes you feel very patriotic as well.
+Circuit of the America’s big tower is a modern marvel to behold, but did you know there is a world-class concert amphitheater at its base?
+Another unique feature is the bold American color scheme – all around the track’s run-off areas you can see red, white, and blue, plus star-and-stripe painted designs, making not only for a photogenic track but one that makes you feel very patriotic as well.

 Final Thoughts

-Circuit of the Americas certainly is a gorgeous facility that lends itself to comfortable viewing of some great racing action.
+Circuit of the Americas certainly is a gorgeous facility that lends itself to the comfortable viewing of some great racing action.
 Furthermore, placing it next to one of the best up-and-coming cities in America was a genius move.
 That said, if you want somewhere young and hip to visit that is also home to a quality sports facility, definitely put Circuit of the Americas on your list.

-76 views0 comments
+121 views0 comments

 Recent Posts